Teaching Sustainability in Physics

 Physics and Society Education Group

-This is the home page of the Physics and Society Education special interest group, stated by members of the American Association of Physics Teachers.
+This is the home page of the Physics and Society Education special interest group, started by members of the American Association of Physics Teachers.
 It includes a link to an active email list on issues related to physics and society, as well and newsletters and links to related efforts.

 APS: Forum on Physics and Society